Lisbon and Sintra beyond the beaten path? Here are 10 budget-friendly options

 Speaking of Sintra… Yes, it is full of tourists, especially day trippers who come here by the busloads from Lisbon.
 But if you come in Spring or Autumn, it’s not quite as busy as in the height of Summer.
 Additionally, there is so much to see and do around here that it’s worth staying a few nights.

 Not sure which sight/s to choose?
-That’s a hard one because they are all unique.
+That’s a hard one because they are all unique (and so are every traveller’s interests).
 We visited these three and liked all of them for different reasons:

 Colourful Pena Palace